 WHY THE NAME?

 Paternostri comes from the latin “Pater” Nostri” or “Our Father”.
 “Paternostri” is a ancient term for beads (as on a rosary) in Italy.
-And that gave me the idea for the name for my bead jewelry business.
-It started thirteen years ago when I was walking by a store front that featured hand beaded jewelry.
+And that gave me the idea for the name for a jewelry business.
+It started in 2000 when walking by a store front that featured hand beaded jewelry and sold beads.
 I went in to buy a gift for my mother and decided to make a necklace instead.
 For over twelve tears, and more than a few necklaces later, I made jewelry and sold them at area craft shows as Paternostri.

 A LITTLE HISTORY

-As a child, I spent a few summers with my grandparents in Brooklyn and back in those days, there wasn’t much a little girl could do except play with paint by number paintings.
+As a child, (second from left) I spent a few summers with my grandparents in Brooklyn and back in those days, there wasn’t much a little girl could do except play with paint by number paintings.
 I was pretty good at “keeping in the lines”, so my grandparents bought me a John Nagy Learn to Draw set.
 (I still have parts of it!)
 On later visits, I would sketch images out of National Geographic Magazine.
 Later, I graduated to painting on real canvases and majored in art at Penn State University.

-After graduation, I got a job illustrating and making maps for a small company in Cambridge, MA and then landed at The Boston Globe as a graphics designer.
+After graduation, I got a job illustrating and making maps for a small company in Cambridge, MA and then landed at The Boston Globe as a graphic designer.
 Fast forward to marriage and twins.
 A freelance business in graphics evolved into web design.
-Now, I’m back to art, and happy to pick up where I left off.
+Now, though I still make websites, I’m also painting, and happy to pick up where I left off.

-I have enjoyed being part of shows at Newton Open Studios and at the Concord Art Association.
+I have enjoyed being part of shows at Newton Open Studios, Newton Art Association and Concord Art Association.